AnthonyRAFFY/scrappey_proxy/README.md

 ## Overview

 Replaces Flaresolverr by listening to the same port and parsing the requests the same way Flaresolverr would.
+(Only GET requests for now)
 Instead of doing all the bypassing work itself, the script simply delegate the task to scrappey.com and returns the necessary cookies and content.

 As Cloudflare ``cf_clearance`` cookie is tied to a specific User-Agent and IP address, you need a public working forward proxy (Squid for example) where Scrappey.com requests will be redirected to.